Ai Accountant

 Import of services always under IGST RCM at the applicable rate, no threshold exemptions.

-Ocean freight RCM on CIF imports was struck down by courts, monitor CBIC updates for any changes before booking liabilities.
+Ocean freight RCM on CIF imports was struck down by courts and remains non applicable as of 2026.
+Monitor CBIC updates before booking liabilities.

 RCM Payment, Time of Supply, and ITC Eligibility

-Time of supply for services is the earliest of the payment date, sixty days from supplier invoice date, or the date of booking in your books.
-Once triggered, your liability is due in cash, then ITC can be claimed subject to conditions.
+Time of supply for services under RCM is the earliest of the payment date, sixty days from supplier invoice date, or the date of booking in your books.
+Once triggered, your liability is due in cash.
+Then ITC can be claimed subject to conditions.

 Payment requirements